Risk assessment instruments in child protection

 Structured Decision Making (SDM)

 The Structured Decision Making (SDM) model of child protection comprises a series of actuarial tools developed by the Children Research Center in Wisconsin, USA.
 As there are distinct issues to be addressed at each stage of the child protection process, different tools or scales are necessary for each decision point.
 Therefore, SDM is based around eight areas of assessment.
 In illustrating the use of SDM, this summary will concentrate on those SDM tools directly relevant to risk/strength and needs assessment: the SDM Family Risk Evaluation (Version 3.1), the SDM Child Strengths and Needs Assessment (Version 3.1), and the SDM Family Strengths and Needs Assessment (Version 3.0).
-SDM has been very popular in a number of countries, and has been adopted (in whole or part) in South Australia, Queensland and New South Wales.

 The SDM Family Risk Evaluation comprises two subscales: